thomknoe/INFO-5345/Final Project/README.md

 <mark>The interactive device gained significant popularity and was engaged with multiple times throughout the night.
 Participants were eager to utilize the device, possibly motivated by the prospect of obtaining a personalized beverage at the conclusion of the interaction.
 The project also received positive feedback regarding its form factor, with appreciation expressed for the wood materials used and the overall compactness of the system.
 However, some critiques proved to be valuable for future iterations on the project.</mark>

 <mark>One critique suggested implementing a more sophisticated AI taste pipeline.
 The current setup involves manually fixing labels to sentiment—happy, sad, angry, etc. One participant expressed interest in creating a system that maps each individual word in the dialogue and transforms it into the subsequent recipe, resulting in a more nuanced algorithm and potentially a more complex beverage with various competing sentiment vectors influencing the overall taste.
 Additionally, participants noted that the machine was somewhat messy, dripping excess tea even before the pumps began.
 They also had to remain dry to prevent warping or bending the wood.
-This issue could be mitigated by using a siphon that allows all the tubes to converge at a single point, enabling the spigot to dispense the mixed beverages in one centralized location.
-Another problem was that most participants remained within the more positively affiliated affects and sentiments, such as happiness or excitement.
+This issue could be mitigated by using a siphon that allows all the tubes to converge at a single point, enabling the spigot to dispense the mixed beverages in one centralized location.</mark>

+<mark>Another problem was that most participants remained within the more positively affiliated affects and sentiments, such as happiness or excitement.
 As a means of encouraging individuals to explore other sentiments or even more complex emotions, changes in the flow or invitation to interaction would need to be considered to ensure that users can engage in the majority of the system’s features rather than remaining limited to a shallow end of the emotional spectrum.</mark>

 **\*\*\*12.
 Conclusions\*\*\***